Nine years ago today: NZ's forgotten monster quake

 "The Dusky Sound earthquake acted as a bit of a wake-up call to New Zealanders that earthquakes are a serious threat."

-For those who hadn't got the message, plenty of other reminders followed: two 6.6 quakes in the Cook Strait and Marlborough areas in mid-2013, 7.1 East Cape quake in 2016, the 2014 6.2 Eketahuna earthquake, 2016's 7.8 Kaikoura Earthquake, the most complex ever recorded, and the Canterbury sequence triggered by the 2010 7.1 Darfield event and later killing 185 people in the 2011 Christchurch Earthquake.
+For those who hadn't got the message, plenty of other reminders followed: two 6.6 quakes in the Cook Strait and Marlborough areas in mid-2013, 7.1 East Cape quake in 2016, the 2014 6.2 Eketahuna earthquake, 2016's 7.8 Kaikoura Earthquake, the most complex ever recorded, and the Canterbury sequence set off by the 2010 7.1 Darfield event.

 "At the time Dusky Sound occurred, seismologists said that New Zealand had dodged a bullet as the effects were not as bad as they could have been given the remote location, lack of high frequency energy produced – which meant less shaking that would damage buildings, and most of the energy was directed to the south of the South Island," Ristau said.